The Impact of Logical Errors on Quantum Algorithms: The Software Framework

 \section{The Software Framework}

-We design and implement an error analysis software for quantum algorithms within Qiskit is \cite{Qiskit}.
+We design and implement an error analysis software framework for quantum algorithms within Qiskit \cite{Qiskit}.
 Qiskit provides a comprehensive framework that includes the implementation of many quantum algorithms and tools to produce, manipulate, and simulate algorithm circuits and DAGs.

-Our error model targets \emph{logical quantum gate errors}.
-That is, it assumes errors occur at an algorithmic level where an algorithm's gate (operation) may not produce the correct result.
-In effect, we abstract away the errors occurring at the physical quantum machine or circuit, and assume that they manifest as a flawed gate.
+Our error model targets \emph{logical quantum errors}.
+It includes both logical qubit and gate errors.
+Our model assumes errors occur at an algorithmic level where either i) an algorithm's gate (operation) may not produce the correct result or ii) a logical qubit experiences an error such that its state is no longer coherent and deviates from the intended state.
+In effect, we abstract away the errors occurring at the physical quantum machine or circuit, and assume that they manifest as a flawed logical gate or a corrupted logical qubit.
 Our model includes stochastic Pauli and Z-rotation errors.
-While Pauli X, Y, and Z errors are probabilistic in nature, Z-rotation errors are deviations of quantum operations from the ideal ones with a certain angle around the Z-axis of Bloch sphere.
+While Pauli X, Y, and Z errors are probabilistic in nature, Z-rotation errors are deviations of quantum operations from the ideal ones with a certain angle around the Z-axis of the Bloch sphere.
 We only study Z-rotations as a representative of coherent rotations.

-Our error framework modifies the algorithms' DAG circuits.
-An error gate is appended to the specific gate or operation that is assumed to be flawed in the DAG circuit.
-Then, the correct and the flawed DAGs are executed and their results are compared.
-Algorithm \ref{algerror} shows the error injection code.
+Our software framework modifies the algorithms' DAG circuits.
+An error gate is appended to the specific logical gate or operation that is selected to be flawed in the DAG circuit.
+Similarly, an error gate is applied to a logical qubit that is selected to have a corrupt state.
+Then, the correct and the corrupt DAGs are executed and their results are compared.
+Algorithm \ref{algerror} shows our error injection routine.

-As an example, Figure \ref{fig:circs} shows a Bernstein-Vazirani circuit and its modified variant where an X error injected.
-Figure \ref{fig:dags} shows the corresponding DAGs.
+As an example, Figure \ref{fig:circs} shows a Bernstein-Vazirani circuit and its modified variant where a Pauli X error injected.
+Figure \ref{fig:dags} shows the two corresponding DAGs.